Giapinner88/HFM_BVP_Solver/README.md

 ## Author

-Giap Nguyen
+Giap Nguyen Trong,
-Department of School of Mechanical Engineering
+Department of School of Mechanical Engineering,
 Hanoi University of Science and Technology